dfelinto/blender-manual/manual/render/cycles/optimizations/reducing_noise.rst

    Optimized glass shader.

 Above we can see the node setup used for the glass transparency trick;
-on the left the render has too much shadow due to missing caustics, and on the right the render with the trick.
+on the left the render has dark shadows due to missing caustics, and on the right the render with the trick.

 .. list-table::